 I prepared these osteoporosis guidelines for my clients because I believe that health education is key to a healthy life.
-These osteoporosis guidelines are a part of my Health Guides series.

 I spend a lot of my time with my clients explaining key concepts related to their bone health and I use this blog (as well as my books) as a reference tool.
 The challenge for my clients is that there are so many articles on various osteoporosis topics.
 I decided that I needed to create these osteoporosis guidelines to house these articles.

 Hi.
 Welcome to MelioGuide.
 I’m Margaret Martin.
 Today, I want to cover the osteoporosis guidelines and exercise.

 When many of my clients receive the diagnosis of osteoporosis, they tell me: